j354374/fed-scripting/assignment1/assignment1-readme.md

 I have decided to start again using the task1.js file included with the assignment.
-Plaease see as follows:
+Please see as follows:

 ```